rnl-dei/mkrescue/README.md

 # mkrescue

-Collection of scripts to generate an USB bootable stick with multiple boot choices.
+Collection of scripts to generate a bootable [USB stick](https://en.wikipedia.org/wiki/USB_flash_drive) with multiple boot choices.

-The main purpose is to install bootable ISO files, currently supporting systems based on ISOLINUX or Windows installation disks.
+The main purpose is to install bootable ISO files, currently supporting systems based on [ISOLINUX](https://en.wikipedia.org/wiki/Isolinux) or Windows installation disks.

 ## Quick How-To

 To install one of the pre-configured choices, just run the desired script with the USB device as argument.
+Most of the included targets automatically download the required images.

 To create a generic USB stick with rescue and Linux systems: